MAST’S ANIMATED FILM NINETY-FIVE SENSES TO PREMIERE AT HOLLYSHORTS FILM FESTIVAL IN LA’S CHINESE THEATER

 Patrons of all ages dress up and sing their hearts out to The Sound of Music, a family favorite.

-Every weekend in October is Halloween featuring horror favorites and Rocky Horror Picture Show with live shadow-cast.
+Every weekend in September and October is Halloween featuring horror favorites and Rocky Horror Picture Show with live shadow-cast.

 The best in classic and contemporary theater productions from the British stage, artfully filmed, and co-presented with Tanner Humanities Center.